-Output Indicator Annual Target 2022/23 Quarterly Targets Q1 Q2 Q3 Q4 Consolidated progress report on the finalisation of SMMEs and Co- operatives Funding Policy Consolidated progress report on the finalisation of SMMEs and Co- operatives Funding Policy Progress report on the finalisation of SMMEs and Co-operatives Funding Policy approved by EXCO.
+Output Indicator Annual Target 2022/23 Quarterly Targets Q1 Q2 Q3 Q4 Consolidated progress report on the finalisation of SMMEs and Co- operatives Funding Policy Consolidated progress report on the finalisation of SMMEs and Co- operatives Funding Policy port on the finalisation SMMEs and Co- seratives Funding Policy Policy approved by EXCO.
 Progress report on the finalisation of SMMEs and Co-operatives Funding Policy approved by EXCO.
-Progress report on the finalisation of SMMEs and Co-operatives Funding Policy approved by EXCO.
 Progress report on the finalisation of SMMEs and Co-operatives Funding Policy approved by EXCO. approved by EXCO. approved by EXCO.
 Consolidated progress report on the finalisation of SMMEs and Co-operatives Funding Policy approved by EXCO.
 Number of Co-operatives supported financially and/or non-financially.
 200 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 Number of Township and Rural enterprises supported financially and/or non-financially.
 20 000 Township and Rural enterprises supported financially and/or non-financially.
-5 000 Township and Rural enterprises supported financially and/or non- financially.
 5 000 Township and Rural enterprises supported financially and/or nonfinancially.
 5 000 Township and Rural enterprises supported financially and/or nonfinancially.
+5 000 Township and Rural enterprises supported financially and/or nonfinancially.
 5 000 Township and Rural enterprises supported financially and/or non-financially.
 Number of Crafters supported through the Craft Customised Sector Programme.
 900 Crafters supported through the Craft Customised Sector Programme.
 N/A Signing of MOAs with the hubs and agencies.
 450 Crafters supported through the Craft Customised Sector Programme.
 450 Crafters supported through the Craft Customised Sector Programme.
 Number of start-up youth businesses supported financially and/or nonfinancially.
-10 000 start-up youth businesses supported financially and/or non- financially.
+10 000 start-up youth businesses supported financially and/or nonfinancially.
 2 500 start-up youth businesses supported financially and/or non- financially.
 2 500 start-up youth businesses supported financially and/or nonfinancially.
 2 500 start-up youth businesses supported financially and/or nonfinancially.
 2 500 start-up youth businesses supported financially and/or non-financially.
 Consolidated report on the number of competitive SMMEs and Co-operatives Supported Consolidated report on the 25 000 competitive SMMEs and Co-operatives supported approved by Report on the 3 000 competitive SMMEs and Co-operatives supported approved by EXCO.
 Report on the 7 000 competitive SMMEs and Co-operatives supported approved by EXCO.
 Report on the 7 000 competitive SMMEs and Co-operatives supported approved by EXCO.
-Report on the 8 000 competitive SMMEs and Co-operatives supported approved by EXCO.
-Consolidated report on the approved by EXCO.
-EXCO.
-25 000 competitive SMMEs and Co-operatives supported approved by EXCO.
+Report on the 8 000 competitive SMMEs and Co-operatives supported approved by EXCO. approved by EXCO.
+EXCO. app.
+3763 b) 1763. applicated by Energy applicated by Enco.
+Consolidated report on the 25 000 competitive SMMEs and Co-operatives supported approved by EXCO.